I Owe the IRS Money. Now What?

 - If you can pay the whole amount, but just not right now, you can ask for an installment agreement with the IRS.
 This would give you more time to pay back the debt.

 - If the debt is just too large for you to pay in full, but you can pay part of what is owed, you can fill out an application for an offer in compromise.
-The IRS charges an application fee of $150 unless you are at or below 250% of the poverty level.
+The IRS charges an application fee of $205 unless you are eligible for low income certification.
 You offer what you think you can pay.
 The IRS will look at all your expenses, income and assets and decide whether your offer is reasonable.

 - The IRS can also place a taxpayer in "currently not collectible" status.
 The IRS can, however, reactivate your account at any time.